Representations of Hermitian Commutative *-Algebras by Unbounded Operators: A Sufficient Criterion for Essential Normality

 \begin{proof} As noted in subsection \ref{CommUnb}, an operator $N$ is normal if and only if $N = R + \iu S$ where $R$ and $S$ are self-adjoint and commute spectrally.
 This implies that $\overline{A} + \iu \overline{B}$ is normal.
 In particular $\overline{A} + \iu \overline{B}$ is closed.
 It follows that $A + \iu B$ is closable and its closure is easily seen to extend the closed operator $\overline{A} + \iu \overline{B} \supset A + \iu B$.
 Therefore $\overline{A + \iu B} = \overline{A} + \iu \overline{B}$. \end{proof}

-\begin{theorem} Let $\pi$ be a representation of $*$-algebra $A$ in a pre-Hilbert space $\neq \{ 0 \}$.
-Let $a, b$ be commuting Hermitian elements of $A$ each of whose spectrum does not contain $\iu$ or $-\iu$, and put $c := a + \iu b$.
-The operators $\pi (a)$ and $\pi (b)$ are essentially self-adjoint, and their closures commute spectrally.
+\begin{theorem} Let $\pi$ be a representation of a \st-algebra $A$ on a pre-Hilbert space $\neq \{ 0 \}$.
+Let $a, b$ be commuting Hermitian elements of $A$ each of whose spectrum does not contain either $\iu$ or $-\iu$, and put $c \vcentcolon= a + \iu b$.
+The operators $\pi (a)$ and $\pi (b)$ are essentially self-adjoint and their closures commute spectrally.
 The operator $\pi (c)$ is essentially normal, and one has

 \end{theorem}

 \begin{proof} This follows from the preceding three items. \end{proof}